-CHEM 341 Quantum Chemistry
+CHEM 341 Physical Chemistry I

-A semester-long introduction to quantum mechanics, including history and applications.
-The course will start with the fundamentals of quantum mechanics and progress to topics in molecular spectroscopy and the principles of chemical bonding.
-The course will also include an overview of current topics in experimental and computational physical chemistry.
-Note: CHEM 341 and CHEM 342 may be taken in any order.
-PREQ: Chemistry 112 with a grade of C- or higher, Mathematics 152, and either Physics 106 or 112.
+The course will cover fundamentals of quantum mechanics and progress to topics in atomic and molecular spectroscopy and the principles of chemical bonding.
+This course will also introduce key concepts in statistical mechanics, thermodynamics, and kinetics.
+PREQ: Chemistry 112 with a grade of C- or higher, Mathematics 151, and either Physics 106 or 112.
 Requirements met: Sciences Breadth/Discover.
 (Each fall)